Skukuza: Sports

 Quite unique to Skukuza is a full 9-hole golf course near Lake Panic.
 Originally built as a recreational facility for employees at the camp, Skukuza Golf Course is now open to the public.
 The course is not fenced in, meaning it's fairly common to see impala, warthog, baboons or even hippo on the golf course.
 Play has been stopped multiple times due to predators on the fairway.
 In 2014, a 29 year old son of a park employee was killed while retrieving golf balls from a lake.
 Because of the potential danger, players must sign an indemnity form prior to playing.

-Skukuza also has its own Cricket club, which has hosted several teams from around South Africa and from abroad.
-Skukuza hosts occasional cricket matches against teams from the surrounding area of Mpumalanga and other of South African National parks as fundraisers.
+Skukuza also has its own cricket club, which has hosted several teams from around South Africa and from abroad.
+Skukuza hosts occasional cricket matches against teams from the surrounding area of Mpumalanga and other South African national parks as fundraisers.
 The cricket field is unfenced like the golf course, and at least one leopard kill has had to be removed from the field.
-Because the Cricket field is in the Skukuza staff village, cricket can only be played by invitation.
+Because the cricket field is in the Skukuza staff village, cricket can only be played by invitation.